parMaster/zoomrs/README.md

 2. One or many secondary instances that download recordings but don't host web frontend.
 Two options are available here:
 	- Run the service with `server.sync_job: true` and `server.download_job: true` in the configuration file.
 This way download job will run somewhere from 00:00 to 01:00 am.
 	- Run the service with `server.sync_job: false` and `server.download_job: false` so it will just host the API.
 Run downloader with cron job (see `sync` cmd crontab line example in the previous section).
 This way you can set the time to run the download job
 3. Run cleanup job on one of the instances (see `trash` cmd crontab line example in the previous section).
 Use configuration file that enumerates all the instances in `server.instances` section.
-This way cleanup job will check all the instances for consistency and delete recordings from Zoom Cloud only if all the instances have downloaded them.
-Disable deleting and trashing downloaded recordings (`client.trash_downloaded: false` and `client.delete_downloaded: false` in the configuration file) on each instance.
+This way cleanup job will check all the instances for consistency and trash/delete recordings from Zoom Cloud only if all the instances have downloaded them.
+Disable deleting and trashing downloaded recordings (`client.trash_downloaded: false` and `client.delete_downloaded: false` in the configuration file) on every other instance but this one.

 ### Database backup
 Backup database file regularly to prevent data loss.
 See example shell script at `dist/backup_db.sh`.
 It can be run as a cron job like this: